NV786/OpsMind-AI/README.md

 **OpsMind AI** is a full-stack application designed to process complex PDF documents and allow users to query them using natural language.
 Unlike standard chatbots, OpsMind uses a **Retrieval-Augmented Generation (RAG)** pipeline to fetch the exact source text and provides the **Filename and Page Number** for every answer.

-It uses **Google Gemini AI** for reasoning and **MongoDB Atlas** for vector storage.
-Heavy PDF processing is handled asynchronously using **BullMQ & Redis** to ensure the application remains fast and responsive.

 ---

 ## ✨ Key Features